joelwmale/joelmale.com/content/blog/choosing-the-right-software-development-pathway-for-you/index.md

 ---
-title: Choosing the right software development pathway for you
+title: Choosing The Right Software Development Pathway For You
 date: "2022-01-19"
 description: "Becoming a software developer is exciting.
 But what kind of developer will you be?
 In this post, I explain a few of the niches within software development."
 feature: images/software-development-pathways.jpeg